crsongbird/poetrypress/README.md

 # Ruby's Poetry Press

-Your poem.
+Your text.
 Your theme.
 Your style.
-Formatted for social media.
+Pressed on a page for social media.

 Single-page web app for turning verse into images.
 Fuck Photoshop and Canva.